 There is music and dancing with Northern Territory bands providing the beats.

 Parap Market is a daytime affair, running from 8am to 2pm at the Parap shopping village in an inner suburb of Darwin.
 It is no less colourful for all that and probably more popular with locals than tourists because of the produce.

 Huge piles of papaya and pineapple rub shoulders with exotic flowers and fresh vegetables.
 Crocodile artefacts caught my eye and some lovely locally-made jewellery.

 The food was similarly outstanding – Malaysian, Vietnamese, Thai.
 The list goes on and the crowds vying for the attention of the Laksa soup lady (Mary) were intense!
 Parap village also has some nice galleries, a speciality food store and a day spa.

 Other markets in Darwin include those at Nightcliff and Rapid Creek, again more produce here but still a great way to spend some time in Darwin!

 Darwin’s markets are just one of many ways that Australia’s Top End overwhelms the senses.
 They are a wonderful place to socialise and ease into the city’s tropical lifestyle.

 By Natasha von Geldern

-Have you been to one of Darwin’s markets?
+Have you been to an amazing Darwin markets?
 Did you try Mary’s laksa soup?